surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Expand .wt file format to support 16-bit full-range files
   * "Show Current Tuning Information" now contains interval matrices
   * Post-amplifier highpass filter can now be deactivated (right-click the HP slider)
-  * You can bypass the global hardclip in the Global Volume RMB menu
+  * Global hard clipping of the scene output can now be disabled in Scene Volume context menu
-  * Scene pitch, Pitch bend, and so on work with non-keytracked oscillators
+  * Scene pitch and pitch bend now work properly with non-keytracked oscillators
-  * Fix a tuning error with partially-mapped long scales
+  * Fixed a tuning error with partially mapped long scales
-  * Moving oscillator sync state off of zero no longer clicks
+  * Changing oscillator sync state from zero to a higher value while holding a note no longer creates clicks in Classic oscillator
-  * Name oscillator parameters more consistently
+  * Renamed Classic oscillator Width parameters (manual will contain a more detailed explanation)

 * Content
   * New patches from Vincent Zauhar